-- Administrative supervision of the TB Technician shall be delegated to the NN TB Coordinator. - 2.
-NN TB Coordinator shall develop performance standards for TB Technician.

-- Technical assistance shall be provided by the WIHCC TB Medical Officer and WPHN TB Coordinator. - a.
-The TB Medical Officer shall have input into the development of performance standards for TB Technician. - b.
-PHN Case Conference team meeting shall include the TB Technician for purposes of coordination, education and sharing of patient information/patient care. - Performance evaluation shall be completed with input from the WIHCC TB Medical Officer and WPHN TB Coordinator.
+- A. NNTB agrees: - 1.
+Administrative supervision of the TB Technician shall be delegated to the NN TB Coordinator. - 2.
+NN TB Coordinator shall develop performance standards for TB Technician. - B. WPHN agrees: - 1.
+Technical assistance shall be provided by the WIHCC TB Medical Officer and WPHN TB Coordinator. - a.
+The TB Medical Officer shall have input into the development of performance standards for TB Technician. - PHN Case Conference team meeting shall include the TB Technician for purposes of coordination, education and sharing of patient information/patient care. - 2.
+Performance evaluation shall be completed with input from the WIHCC TB Medical Officer and WPHN TB Coordinator.